Imperial Edict of the Abdication of the Qing Emperor

 The Imperial Edict of the Abdication of the Qing Emperor (宣統帝退位詔書 (宣统帝退位诏书, Xuāntǒng Dì Tuìwèi Zhàoshū); lit.
 "Xuantong Emperor's Abdication Edict") was an official decree issued by the Empress Dowager Longyu on behalf of the six-year-old Xuantong Emperor, the last emperor of the Qing dynasty of China, on 12 February 1912, as a response to the Xinhai Revolution.
 The revolution led to the self-declared independence of 13 southern Chinese provinces and the subsequent peace negotiation between the rest of Qing China and the collective of the southern provinces.

 The issuance of the Imperial Edict marked the end of the over 200-year rule of the Qing dynasty, (Note: The Qing dynasty lasted 276 years, if counted from the inauguration of the dynastic name "Great Qing" in 1636 by Hong Taiji.
 If its predecessor, the Later Jin, is taken into account, the regime lasted 296 years.
 If the duration is counted from 1644 when the Qing dynasty replaced the Ming dynasty as the orthodox dynasty of China, it lasted 268 years.) and the era of Chinese imperial rule, which lasted 2,132 years.
-Furthermore, the Imperial Edict established the Republic of China as the sole successor state to the Qing dynasty and provided the legal basis for the Republic of China to inherit all Qing territories, including China proper, Manchuria, Mongolia, Xinjiang, and Tibet.
+Furthermore, the Imperial Edict established the First Republic of China as the immediate successor state to the Qing dynasty and provided the legal basis for the Republic of China to inherit all Qing territories, including China proper, Manchuria, Mongolia, Xinjiang, and Tibet.